 Providing this information in a different format, such as text (or audio for video without audio) can make it accessible for people unable to access the original content.

-If the audio or video content is provided as an alternative to content that already exists in another format on the same web page, an additional alternative may not be required.
+If the audio or video content is provided as an alternative to content that exists in another format on the same web page, an extra alternative may not be required.

 The guidelines, Understanding WCAG 1.2.1, provide further information.

 Inserting multimedia into your AEM web pages is similar to inserting an image.
-However, as multimedia content is much more than a still image, there are a variety of different settings and options for controlling how the multimedia is played.
+However, as multimedia content is much more than a still image, there are various different settings and options for controlling how the multimedia are played.

 When you use multimedia with informational content, you must also create links to alternatives.
 For example, to include a text transcript, create an HTML page to display the transcript and then add a link next to or underneath the audio content.

-People who are Deaf or hard of hearing will be unable or have great difficulty accessing audio content.
+People who are Deaf or hard of hearing are unable or have great difficulty accessing audio content.
 Captions are text equivalents for spoken and non-spoken audio, shown on screen at the appropriate time during the video.
 They allow people who cannot hear the audio to understand what is happening.

 Captions can be either:

-Use closed captioning wherever possible, as this gives users the choice over whether or not to view captions.
+Use closed captioning wherever possible, as this gives users the choice over whether to view captions.

-For closed captions, you will need to create and provide a synchronized caption file in an appropriate format (such as SMIL) alongside the video file (details on how to do this are beyond the scope of this guide, but we have provided links to some tutorials under More Information - Captions (Prerecorded) (1.2.2).
+For closed captions, you must create and provide a synchronized caption file in an appropriate format (such as SMIL) alongside the video file (details on how to do this are beyond the scope of this guide, but there are provided links to some tutorials under More Information - Captions (Prerecorded) (1.2.2).
 Make sure you provide a note, or enable the caption feature in the video player, to let users know that captions are available for the video.